 Stay convicted in your purpose and command the attention you so deserve from potential donors.
 Showcase your mission, utilizing storytelling techniques in all of your marketing copy and sharing success stories from people who have been positively impacted by your organization.

 Teaming up with influencers who believe in your cause is one of the easiest ways to showcase your social proof and encourage more users to get involved in your organization!
-I’ve written a freebie go-to guide detailing how to launch your very own grassroots micro-influencer campaign that will come in handy and give you a jumpstart on the process.
+I wrote a blog post detailing how to launch your very own grassroots micro-influencer campaign that will come in handy and give you a jumpstart on the process.

 I hope these actionable tips were helpful!
 Listen to me when I say: This world needs what you have to offer.
 You’ve got this! 🙂